homersoft/Mobilium/README.md

 label_text = client.get_element_value(AccessibilityById("my_label"))
 assert(label_text == "My label text") # true
 ```
-But sometimes when view structure is complicated you would like to use more sofisticated way to access an element.
-Let's assume that you have cells that are identified uniqly (cell_1, cell_2), and inside this cells there is a button with accessibility identifier "my_button".
-In this case to access a button inside second cell you can't use AccessibilityById because there are two elements with this identifier on the screen.
-In this scenarios AccessibilityByXpath is helpfull.
-You can use following code to touch button inside second cell.
+But sometimes when view structure is complicated you would like to use a more sophisticated way to access an element.
+Let's assume that you have cells that are identified uniquely (cell_1, cell_2), and inside these cells there is a button with accessibility identifier "my_button".
+In this case to access a button inside the second cell you can't use AccessibilityById because there are two elements with this identifier on the screen.
+In this scenario AccessibilityByXpath is helpful.
+You can use the following code to touch button inside second cell.
 ```
 button_xPath = "XCUIElementTypeCell[contains(@label, 'cell_2')]/XCUIElementTypeButton" \
                                    "[contains(@label, 'my_button')]"